SiddharthMathurDeveloper/Networking/Notes.md

 ***Apple Airdrop creates it's own WiFi network that allows two devices to shares files without the need for any other Wifi networks.***

 ## Server :

 - In computing a server is a computer program or a device that provides functionality for other programs or devices called clients.
   This architecture is called the client server model and a single overall computation is distributed across multiple processes or
   devices.

+- The whole idea of a server is to provide resources or functionality to clients.
+So this server is big because we want a lot of storage, we want a lot of computing power and a lot of memory in a server especially if we want to scale it up.

+- If you've got thousands and thousands of queries from many many clients to a server you wanted to have the capacity so memory, CPU, storage to handle those queries.
+So hence big device.
+It needs to have the capacity to service the requests.

+- So if only one or two people are requesting a web page from the server that's not a problem.But if we've got thousands and thousands of requests one server may not even be enough.

+  ***And then we have distributed services.
+So we have a service such as a web page that's distributed across multiple servers.***

+- Google as an example will have thousands upon thousands upon thousands of servers to service the requests from millions of clients.
+So they will have many many servers to service or provide a service to the clients.
+When you go to the Google Website and you type in a request that's querying databases and retrieving information from databases to give you a answer about some query that you've made.

+- So the server is providing a service to a client.

+- You don't need dedicated hardware like this to have a server a client device such as a laptop can act as a server.
+  So the role will determine how that device is acting.
+A physical laptop such as this laptop could be a client requesting a service   from a server but it could also be hosting a service

+- So it may be running some kind of server and then sharing a file as an example with a another PC, so it's hosting a file sharing   service.

+-  So clients access servers to make use of a service that the server is providing.
+A website will serve a web page to a client which is then displayed on your computer as an example.

   ***So notice a server is providing a service or functionality to clients in what's called a client server model.***

 ## Client :

+- A client is a piece of computer hardware or software that accesses a service made available by a server.The server is often on another computer system in which case the client accesses the service by way of a network /across a network